How to Be Mentally Tough

 One of the things that makes us mentally weaker is procrastination.
 We procrastinate about things that we think might bring conflict, result in judgment, or scare us.
 If you consistently do the hard stuff first, however, you conquer every day.
 Difficult things are no longer a big deal because you do them all the time.
 As Les Brown says, ‘If you do what is easy, your life will be hard.
 If you do what is hard, your life will be easy.’

-One of the reasons Buffini & Co. clients do so well is because they have the accountability of a skilled coach.
+One of the reasons Buffini & Company clients do so well is because they have the accountability of a skilled real estate coach.
 Accountability makes progress automatic, keeps you going, and ensures you stay on track.
 As Stephen Covey said, ‘Accountability breeds responsibility.’

 Watch your self-talk